Lostmaniac9/COP4520-Assignment-2A/ReadMe.txt

-To execute my program, download it and use the commands "javac Party.java" followed by "java Party"
+To execute this program, use the commands "javac Party.java" followed by "java Party".

 My solution is as follows: